schmoelder/diss/doc/01_introduction/00_index.md

 For example, operating concepts like closed-loop recycling {cite}`Bombaugh1969,Heuer1995` or steady-state recycling (SSR) {cite}`Bailly1982,Sainio2009,Kaspereit2011` incorporate different strategies for the recycling of unresolved fractions from the column outlet back to the inlet with the aim of improving yield, solvent consumption and/or productivity {cite}`Sainio2009`.
 If purity requirements are low, bypass streams can be advantageous {cite}`Siitonen2012`.
 Moreover, the use of multiple columns gives rise to various concepts ranging from serial or parallel arrangements of columns {cite}`Ziomek2006,GarciaPalacios2009`, over pseudo-continuous processes, up to the many variants of the powerful continuous SMB concept.
-More details on such advanced chromatographic operating modes are given in {numref}`chromtographic_principle` and in {cite}`SchmidtTraub2020,Nicoud2015,Rodrigues2015`.
+More details on such advanced chromatographic operating modes are given in {numref}`chromatographic_principle` and in {cite}`SchmidtTraub2020,Nicoud2015,Rodrigues2015`.

 % Challenges in Process Design
 Depending on the separation problem at hand, different operating concepts are better suited than others and the process selection usually involves a trade-off between multiple criteria.